 - Travel on the cheap – How can you make your trip more affordable?
-For us, it was camping and cooking or own food, but for you it might be taking advantage of airline miles and staying in budget motels or hostels.
+For us, it was camping and cooking our own food, but for you, it might be taking advantage of airline miles and staying in budget motels or hostels.

 - Start small or start big – just start now – Planning a life of travel, or any big change for that matter, is a lot of work, but truly the first step is the hardest, and that’s making the decision to do it.